anishdutta/Gurukul_Garuda/README.md

 # Gurukul App

-A new Flutter application.
+This directory contains the full implementation of a basic application for the Android platform, demonstrating the basic facilities that applications will use.
+You can run the application either directly from the "test"list in the app launcher.

+The files contained here:

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a mobile appliaction which has features such as video calling, adding timetable, doubt forum and academic planner.

 A few resources to get you started if this is your first Flutter project: